 Best Online Delta 8 THC Stores

-If you’re looking for a quick recommendation for reputable and transparent delta 8 manufacturers that make high-quality products at reasonable prices, here are the two brands I’ve been using for the past two years.
+If you’re looking for a quick recommendation for reputable and transparent delta 8 manufacturers that make high-quality products at reasonable prices, here are the two brands we’ve been using for the past two years.

 1. Area 52

-Area52 is a California-based manufacturer of delta 8 THC products.
+Area52 is a Nevada-based manufacturer of delta 8 THC products.
 The company started out with a small selection of extracts, such as tinctures and gummies, but it quickly branched out with other formats, including delta 8 THC carts and pre-rolled joints.

 Recently, Area 52 has introduced a new product line featuring “true full-spectrum extracts,” such as CBD Oil, CBD+CBG Energy Gummies, CBD+CBN Sleep Gummies, CBD+CBC Immunity Gummies, and HHC gummies.